Black Hole--Entropy Container or Creator: Analogies

 \section{Analogies}

 In my career I have come across a number of similar situations.
-One was the Bohr Einstein weighing-of-energy debate where Bohr's answer seemed to demand that General Relativity must be true if quantum mechanics is to be consistent.
-G. Opat and I\cite{WeighingofEnergy} showed that one only needed Einstein's assumption (namely that energy has weight) to show the consistency of quantum mechanics.
-While General Relativity is based on the assumption that energy has weight, any theory which contained that result would also lead to the same consistency that quantum mechanic's obedience of the time-energy uncertainty could be tested in the way Einstein suggested. .
+One was the Bohr-Einstein weighing-of-energy debate where Bohr's answer seemed to demand that General Relativity must be true if quantum mechanics is to be consistent.
+G. Opat and I\cite{WeighingofEnergy} showed that one only needed Einstein's assumption (namely that energy has weight) to show the consistency of quantum mechanics.\erase{ While General Relativity is based on the assumption that energy has weight, any theory which contained that result would also lead to the same consistency that quantum mechanic's obedience of the time-energy uncertainty could be tested in the way Einstein suggested.}

-Geroch argued against Bekenstein's identification of entropy with the area of a black hole was disproven by a heat engine which extracted energy by lowering a box of entropy toward the black hole-- could be used violate the Second Law.
-Bekenstein then postulated a new law of physics, that there exists a new law of physics that there exists an upper bound of the entropy to energy ratio of the contents of box, which would save the second law.
-Wald and I\cite{unruhwald} showed that if one took into account the acceleration temperature outside the accelerated box,Archimedes' buoyancy principle would reduce the work extracted as one lowered the box, so that no new laws of physics were needed to show this heat engine to obeys the Second law.
+Geroch argued \erase{against} that Bekenstein's identification of entropy with the area of a Black Hole must be wrong.
+He presented a model \erase{ was disproven by a} heat engine which extracted energy by lowering a box of entropy toward the black hole\erase{-- could be used violate the Second Law.} while extracting the content's energy via the tension in the rope.

+Bekenstein \erase{then} answered by postulating a new law of physics, that there exists \erase{ a new law of physics that there exists} an upper bound of the entropy to energy ratio of the contents of box, which would save the Second law.
+Wald and I\cite{unruhwald} showed that\erase{ if one took into account the acceleration temperature outside the accelerated box,} Archimedes' buoyancy principle and the acceleration temperture would save the Second Law. \erase{ reduce the work extracted as one lowered the box, so that no new laws of physics were needed to show this heat engine to obeys the Second law. }

-One should not in general need to introduce new laws of physics to save apparent paradoxes in physics (there are clearly exceptions to that rule).
+Those and other examples convinced me that should not in general need to introduce new laws of physics to save apparent paradoxes in physics.